nestauk/asf_senedd_response/README.md

   - Follow the instructions here - you may just need to run `conda install -c conda-forge vega-cli vega-lite-cli`

+- Change `LOCAL_DATA_DIR` in `getters/loading.py` to your local EPC data directory.

+Note: no syncing of data from S3 is required as only EPC data is used here.

 ## Contributor guidelines

 [Technical and working style guidelines](https://github.com/nestauk/ds-cookiecutter/blob/master/GUIDELINES.md)